pkdone/practical-mongodb-aggregations-book/src/examples/securing-data/restricted-view.md

  1. Only show people aged 18 and over (by checking each person's `dateofbirth` field)
  2. Exclude each person's `social_security_num` field from results

-Essentially, this is an illustration of achieving 'record-level' access control in MongoDB.
+Essentially, this is an illustration of achieving "record-level" access control in MongoDB.

 ## Sample Data Population